Orange-OpenSource/ods-android/docs/components/Menus.md

 #### Jetpack Compose

-The library offers an `OdsDropdownMenu` container composable in which you can add `OdsDropdownMenuItem` or `OdsDivider` as shown in the following example:
+The library offers an `OdsDropdownMenu` container composable in which you can add `OdsDropdownMenuItemBuilder`s as shown in the following example:

 ```kotlin
 var menuExpanded by remember { mutableStateOf(false) }